Medical Schools That Don't Require the MCAT: Top Programs List

 While not exactly a BS/MD program, the Northwestern Undergraduate Premedical Scholars Program (NUPSP) offers an early MD acceptance to highly accomplished Northwestern undergraduate students (with an overall and average science GPA of 3.7 or higher).

-Eligible candidates must have completed two full years of undergraduate study, demonstrating a strong commitment to pursuing a career in medicine.
+Eligible candidates must have completed two full years of undergraduate study and demonstrate a strong commitment to pursuing a career in medicine.
 They do not have to write the MCAT, however.
-Upon acceptance, students gain admission into the Northwestern University Feinberg School of Medicine.
+Upon acceptance, students gain admission into Northwestern University Feinberg School of Medicine.

 Robert Wood Johnson Medical School